 We aspire to a mentorship culture that is based on shared commitment to cultural competency and sensitivity, bottom up mentorship, a culture of care, respect, and reciprocity, awareness of power and privilege, emotional intelligence, personal and professional accountability, deep listening and understanding, an awareness of implicit bias and a commitment to interrupting personal and group biases, and mutual learning.

-The 2024 Mentorship Program will pair six mentees with mentors (August – December, 2024).
+The 2024 Mentorship Program paired six mentees with mentors (August – December, 2024).
 Please note that the Mentorship Program is open to all members at any stage in their career.
-Application deadline is July 17.

 The AMIA Mentorship Program is made possible with funds provided by the National Film Preservation Board.

-One of the unique features of AMIA’s mentorship program is the role of Mentorship Advisors.
+Building from the Pilot and lessons learned in the Fellowship mentorship component, more resources were developed for what we feel is what sets the AMIA program apart from others – the role of the Mentorship Advisor (MA).
 Advisors play a critical role, not only in working to match mentorship pairs, but maybe more importantly by providing an ongoing resource for both mentors and mentees throughout their mentorship relationship.
 This can be especially important scaffolding for those mentoring for the first time, providing a framework and resources as they navigate their first mentor/mentee relationship.

 As the program grows, new resources will be developed and added to support deeper and more impactful professional relationships in our community.